JamesLoyd/JourneyThroughAvslor/README.md

 So, hopefully soon, you will be able to dive into a realm of story, adventure, betrayal, and intrigue.

 ###Playstyle###
-The Avslor team is looking to have the game blend elements of interactive ficiton and the turn based combat of a Journal RPG.
+The Avslor team is looking to have the game blend elements of [interactive ficiton](http://en.wikipedia.org/wiki/Interactive_fiction) and the turn based combat of a JRPG(http://en.wikipedia.org/wiki/Japanese_role-playing_game).

 ##Meet the team##
 * James Loyd - Lead Developer and Project Manager